 The short answer is, no, I am most certainly not.
 Here’s why:

 - You cannot hope to be healthy for the long term without consuming plenty of whole, saturated fats.
 Animal fats are where all the vitamin A/D/K is located and if you avoid it, you are going to have some serious nutritional deficiencies to deal with.
-Supplements can never take the place of food, so opting for the supplement rather than food route doesn’t work nearly as effectively unless they are whole food based such as cod liver oil or butter oil.
+Supplements can never take the place of food, so opting for the supplement rather than food route doesn’t work nearly as effectively unless they are whole food-based such as cod liver oil or butter oil.

-I was simply outlining the worst case scenario – if I could only get animal fat by eating SPAM, then I would eat SPAM rather than not get any animal fat at all.
-The good news is that you can find sources of clean, whole saturated fats from grassfed farmers in your local area!
+I was simply outlining the worst-case scenario – if I could only get animal fat by eating SPAM, then I would eat SPAM rather than not get any animal fat at all.
+The good news is that you can find sources of clean, whole saturated fats from grass-fed farmers in your local area!

-So, seek out clean, grassfed sources of whole fats from farmers in your local area and get the best of both worlds: healthy, toxin free fats!
-Put aside the short sighted and misinformed warnings about the toxins in animal fats from vegetarian/vegan groups or organizations like EWG.
+So, seek out clean, grass-fed sources of whole fats from farmers in your local area and get the best of both worlds: healthy, toxin-free fats!
+Put aside the short-sighted and misinformed warnings about the toxins in animal fats from vegetarian/vegan groups or organizations like EWG.
 You must consume animal fats to be healthy (and to reproduce successfully and have healthy offspring, incidentally).

-Fat avoidance particularly of animal fats is not an option for those who seek vibrant, chronic disease free health.
+Fat avoidance, particularly of animal fats, is not an option for those who seek vibrant, chronic disease-free health.